iverks/crysm/pets-guide/tutorial.typ

 == Peak search <section:peak-search>

 When doing the peak search, we have had better success using the direct beam for center determination than with the friedel pairs.
 According to the creator of #PETS, using the direct bean introduces a bias, while using friedel pairs introduces noise.
 Sometimes increasing the I/sigma ratio to $15$ or $20$ is a good way to filter out noise if there are too many peaks detected.
 If too few peaks are detected it can be reduced to $5$ or $3$.
-Usually, leaving it at the default value of $10$ is fine for #acr("CRED") data.
+Usually, leaving it at the default value of $10$ is fine for #acr("cRED") data.
 On the second run, the center determination should be set to "Use saved centers" to use the centers found in "Optimize frame geometry".

 #note[Possible issue][The direct beam is in the central cross][